WeilonYing/weilonying.github.io/_posts/2019-09-14-weilons-unsw-course-reviews-computer-science.md

 ### COMP4920
 **Management and Ethics**

-I did this course in the Semester 2, 2018.
+I did this course in Semester 2, 2018.

 This is sort of a two-in-one course where it has a management component and an ethics component.